Sun Tunnel Buying Guide

 Flat glass covers are a bit more inconspicuous than domes as a lot less of the product is visible from outside the home.

-Flat glass covers sit almost flush with the roof and can be installed to match your windows or blend in effortlessly with your roof material, especially slate.
+Flat glass covers sit almost flush with the roof and can be installed to match your windows or blend in effortlessly with your roof material.

 Flat glass covers are not able to capture quite as much sunlight as rounded domes as some of light that hits flat panels is lost by means of reflection.